 - No networking contacts – So start making them asap.
 Your greatest chance of finding a job is with the help of someone connected to the job or hiring manager.
-This a good article to get you started.

 - Good old fear – As we’ve discussed, often this is your real enemy.
 Not that I’m minimizing how strong a hold it can have on stopping you, but small steps can get you there.
 Every time you stare fear in the eyes and move on anyway, you are getting stronger.
 Allies can help here too.

 If your job is bad, there are things you can try to make things better for yourself — hopefully with the help of your boss and coworkers.
 But if you stay in bad jobs after trying your best again and again to fix things, then the solution for your happiness is completely in your hands!